Songs for Sentimentalists

 Songs for Sentimentalists is an album released by Cathy Carr on the RCA Victor label in 1964.

-It marks the end of Carr's attempts to revive her commercial pop career, instead opting for an album of standards from the early 20th century.
+It marks the end of Carr's attempts to revive her commercial pop career; instead, she opted for an album of standards from the early 20th century.

 The Dynagroove process was applied to this album.
 As of 2009, it has not been rereleased on CD.